 30. Have a great slogan/tagline (Not: Make …………..
 Great Again!!!
 How about: ……………, forget the rest, we’re the best)

 31. Select a great theme song (like we did with the Bring Back the Senators campaign of 1990—Tom Petty’s I Won’t Back Down)

-32. Pick a campaign color–for signs, buttons & banners; try to be unique, without shouting out in florescents; then stick with that color, as well as what you wear!
-Sounds trivial, but looks organized!
+32. Pick a campaign color–for signs, buttons & banners; try to be unique, without shouting out in fluorescents; then stick with that color, as well as what you wear!
+Sounds trivial but looks organized!